Mariuspy/ASVPathPlanningGA/README.md

-#A simulator for finding the optimal path of an Autonomous Surface Vehicle (ASV) using Genetic Algorithm (GA) to perform monitoring of an algae blooming in a lake
+A simulator for finding the optimal path of an Autonomous Surface Vehicle (ASV) using Genetic Algorithm (GA) to perform monitoring of an algae blooming in a lake

+Created by:
-#Created by: Mario Arzamendia (marzamendia@ing.una.py)
+Mario Arzamendia (marzamendia@ing.una.py)
+Collaborators:
-#Collaborators: Daniel Gutierrez
+Daniel Gutierrez
-#			    Sergio Toral
+Sergio Toral
-#				Derlis Gregor
+Derlis Gregor

-#ACETI Research Group
+ACETI Research Group
-#Department of Electronic Engineering
+Department of Electronic Engineering
-#University of Seville
+University of Seville

-This simulator is still UNDER CONSTRUCTION!!
+**This simulator is still __UNDER CONSTRUCTION__!!**

 1- Introduction
 The simulator implements an adaptive strategy to find and track algae bloom.
 It consists of two phases, an exploratory phase and an intensification phase.
 During the exploratory phase, the path is calculated in order to maximize the covered area by the ASV; while in the intensification phase the region where the region with bloom is intensified.